tcroshaw/tcroshaw.github.io/capstone/index.md

 - Sentiment analysis records negative polarity of hails tweets exceeding the frequency of all-tweets.
 This aligns with common understanding for negative, extreme language during natural disasters.
 - The hail modelling also produces a number of very promising results.
 The predictors trained a random forest classification algorithm that accurately predicted ~80% true positives of known positives.
 The presicion and recall of the model increase with training size and with further samples for more types of hail events, it will likely improve further.

-#### Can twitter data identify severe catastrophic hail events?
+***Can twitter data identify severe catastrophic hail events?***

 Knowing the impact of the Brisbane and Sydney hail events allowed us to draw some conclusions on how well language recognises more damaging catastrophes.
 There were a number of results that correctly identify the more severe event:
 - NLP recognises language that relates to severit, specifically the bag-of-words analysis and topic modelling of each event.
 - Training and testing the optimal hail algorithm using each event suggests there is significant difference in the predictors that drive hail classification in each case.
 - The event classification produces positive results when predicting different severities, reinforcing the difference between events.
 The predictors that drive this classifciation are words that indicate extreme events such as _chaos, massive, super and slammed_.

-##### Extension...
-Can twitter data identify other types of catastrophic events?
+***Extension...
+Can twitter data identify other types of catastrophic events?***

 The discovery of the Nepal Earthquake was a positive confirmation of our search criteria and NLP process.
 It also allowed us to broaden the scope of the project into a third modelling investigation.
 The combination of earthquake with the hail class provides a promising result for the second peril and suggests that tweets can effectively recognise earthquake events without the term existing, likely due to such specific terminology commonly used for that type of disaster such as _magnitude and hits_.

 ---

 A final note...
 Another natural peril in Australia is cyclone.
-If terms unique to this peril show up in tweets, like the incredible '#sharknado in Queensland's Cyclone Marcia in 2017, the potential to develop predictive algorithms for this and other catastrophe types is very strong!
+If terms unique to this peril show up in tweets, like the incredible '#sharknado in Queensland's Cyclone Marcia in 2017, the potential to develop predictive algorithms for this and other catastrophes is very strong!

 <img src="sharknado.png" alt="" width="400">

 ---

-My final presentation was given to the Data Science Immersive cohort at General Assembly on 9th June 2017.
-To view the slide deck, please use the following link...
+The final presentation was given to the Data Science Immersive cohort at General Assembly on 9th June 2017.
+To view the slide deck please use the following link...

 _[Final Presentation](https://github.com/tcroshaw/ga-dsi-capstone/blob/master/final-presentation/capstone_part05_presentation.pdf)_